-- You will be given the opportunity to submit written comments, documents, and other information for consideration during the appeal, even if such information was not submitted or considered as part of the initial benefit determination. - You will be provided, upon written request and free of charge, reasonable access to and copies of all relevant documents pertaining to your claim.
+- You will be given the opportunity to submit written comments, documents, and other information for consideration during the appeal, even if such information was not submitted or considered as part of the initial benefit determination. - You will be provided, upon written request and free of charge, reasonable access to and copies of all Relevant Documents pertaining to your Claim.
 A document is relevant if it was relied upon in making the benefit determination; it was submitted, considered, or generated in the course of making the benefit determination; it demonstrates compliance with the Plan's administrative processes and safeguards required by the regulations; or it constitutes the Fund's policy or guidance with respect to the denied treatment option or benefit.
-Relevant documents could include specific Fund rules, protocols, criteria, rate tables, fee schedules or checklists and administrative procedures that prove that the Fund's rules were appropriately applied to a claim. - A different person will review the appeal than the person who originally made the initial adverse benefit determination on the claim.
-The reviewer will not give deference to the initial adverse benefit determination.
-The decision will be made on the basis of the record, including additional documents and comments that may be submitted by you. - The Board may grant a personal hearing to receive and hear any evidence or argument you believe cannot be presented satisfactorily by correspondence. - If the claim was denied on the basis of a medical judgment (such as a determination that the treatment or service was not Medically Necessary or was investigational or experimental), a health care professional who has appropriate training and experience in a relevant field of medicine will be consulted.
-Upon request, you will be provided with the identification of medical or vocational experts, if any, that gave advice on the claim, without regard to whether the advice was relied upon in deciding the claim.
-Any health care professional engaged for the purpose of a consultation may not be an individual who was consulted in connection with the initial determination that is the subject of the appeal or any subordinate of such an individual.
+Relevant Documents could include specific Fund rules, protocols, criteria, rate tables, fee schedules or checklists and administrative procedures that prove the Fund's rules were appropriately applied to a Claim. - The appeal will be reviewed by someone other than the person who originally made the initial Adverse Benefit Determination on the Claim.
+The reviewer will not give deference to the initial Adverse Benefit Determination.
+The decision will be made on the basis of the record, including additional documents and comments that may be submitted by you. - The Board may grant a personal hearing to receive and hear any evidence or argument you believe cannot be presented satisfactorily by correspondence. - If the Claim was denied on the basis of a medical judgment (such as a determination that the treatment or service was not Medically Necessary or was investigational or experimental), a health care professional who has appropriate training and experience in a relevant field of medicine will be consulted.
+Upon request, you will be provided with the identification of medical or vocational experts, if any, that gave advice on the Claim, without regard to whether the advice was relied upon in deciding the Claim.
+Any health care professional engaged for the purpose of a consultation may not be an individual or any subordinate of such individual who was consulted in connection with the initial determination that is the subject of the appeal.